 OCDR helps government and citizens find better ways to work together on important public issues.
-Using assessment, mediation, facilitation, and process design, we help our clients achieve effective and efficient results.
+Using assessment, process design, and facilitation, we help our clients achieve effective and efficient results.

 The Office of Collaboration and Dispute Resolution (OCDR) serves the State of Minnesota (legislature, governor and state agencies) and local governments (cities, counties, schools, townships, etc.).